-The ivy plant’s glossy leaves and flowers appear through history, climbing through the myths of ancient Greece and the divine tales of the Druids, and up the walls of the world’s most exclusive educational institutions.
-These evergreen vines grow quickly, reaching up 100 feet, and bloom with white, green, and yellow flowers.
-A European native, ivy is grown as a houseplant and ornamental in temperate climates around the world.
+The ivy plant’s glossy leaves and flowers appear throughout history, climbing through the myths of ancient Greece and the divine tales of the Druids and up the walls of the world’s most exclusive educational institutions.
+These evergreen vines grow quickly, reaching up to 100 feet and blooming with white, green, and yellow flowers.
+A European native, ivy is grown as a houseplant and ornamental in temperate climates worldwide.
 Here we’ll take you through everything you need to need about ivy flower meaning and symbolism, their rich history and origins, uses and benefits, and cultural significance today.

 - Ivy Flowers Meaning & Symbolism – The Essentials

 - About Ivy Plants

 - Popular Ivy Flower Types, Species, and Cultivars

 - Ivy Flower Meaning & Symbolism